 - No fried foods or well-done meat.
 Steaming, making vegetable soups, or using a wok should be the major extent of cooking.
-High temperature dry cooking produces potentially carcinogenic compounds: acrylamides (formed in starchy foods like French fries) and heterocyclic amines (formed in meats).
+Just heating oil in order to fry foods can create potentially carcinogenic compounds.
+High temperature dry cooking can create the same compounds: acrylamides (formed in starchy foods like French fries) and heterocyclic amines (formed in meats).
 For example, chicken cooked at high temperatures is known to contain a heterocyclic amine called PhiP, which is a breast carcinogen.

 - Avoid white sugar, white flour, white rice and commercial baked goods.
 High glycemic carbohydrates have been linked to increase incidence of breast cancer in dozens of scientific studies.
 When you eat a diet rich in vegetables, beans, intact whole grains, fresh fruits, nuts and seeds, instead of commercial baked goods, you maintain lower levels of insulin.
 Excessive insulin promotes fat storage, raises estrogen levels and promotes cell replication and cancer.